Njong392/Abbreve/README.md

 ### 2. Using the CLI

-Using our CLI to add slangs is very easy, as it handles all file naming issues and also validates the definitions to ensure that they follow our [naming conventions](#warning-important-naming-conventions).
+Using our CLI to add slang is very easy, as it handles all file naming issues and also validates the definitions to ensure that they follow our [naming conventions](#warning-important-naming-conventions).
-Follow the steps below to add new slangs using our CLI
+Follow the steps below to add new slang using our CLI

 1. From your terminal, run the `db:entry` script.
 E.g `npm run db:entry`
 2. Choose the first option (`Add a new abbreviation`)